So much to look forward to here October fishing Montana’s Missouri River

 And short.
 Like less than 3 feet.

 Getting better daily.
-Slowly.
-A slow uphill climb.
+Been an average September with lots of happy anglers.
+Has it been on fire?
+No, not really, good enough.
+Catch rates are good if you can shake those damn weeds.
+Will the weed s leave?
+Oh, at some point.
 But it is getting better.
 Not that it was all that bad.
 But October is good and late September is good, and we are looking forward to more!
-Water temps fall, anglers decrease, the colors become more vibrant, and we enjoy each day fully.
+Water temps dip, anglers decrease, the colors become more vibrant, and we enjoy each day fully.

 Soon the darkness will be upon us as we row off the river.